Advocacy for Preservation

-Preserve Historic Sleeping Bear believes that preservation of natural resources does not preclude saving cultural resources but rather, both goals can be achieved in balance.
-Sleeping Bear Dunes National Lakeshore is now fully committed to historic preservation in the Park, demonstrating their concurrence with this position.
+Preserve Historic Sleeping Bear was founded in advocacy on behalf of preserving the cultural resources of the park.
+The founders believed that preservation of natural resources does not preclude saving cultural resources but that both goals can be achieved in balance.
+Sleeping Bear Dunes National Lakeshore has demonstrated their commitment to this goal since a change of direction in 2001.
 The road is not always a simple one however, in making management decisions that protect natural resources, cultural landscapes and recreational experiences in the Park.
 Priorities as to what is saved each year are set based on financial and human resources available.

 General Management Plan